smirnovvdonsk/polynome/README.md

 let expr2 = Polynome.lagrangeInterpolate(points)

-// Compare two polynomes: the original and interpolated from roots one console.log(expr1.coeffs) // [ 20,       38,       -35, 6               ]
+// Compare two polynomes: the original and interpolated one console.log(expr1.coeffs) // [ 20,       38,       -35, 6               ]
 console.log(expr2.coeffs) // [ 20.00..., 38.00..., -35,	5.99..., 4.4e-16]
 // they are very close to each other, and the last new extra member is very close to zero